alex-lt-kong/network-protocols/dns/README.md

 # DNS

-To test the program, run `host -p 9000 foo.bar.com 127.0.0.1`
+To test the program, run `host -p 9000 foo.bar.com 127.0.0.1` The initial copy of the code is from [mwarning's SimpleDNS](https://github.com/mwarning/SimpleDNS)
 ## Format

-* A more detailed explanation of DNS message format can be found [here](http://www.tcpipguide.com/free/t_DNSMessageProcessingandGeneralMessageFormat.htm).
+* A more detailed explanation of DNS message format can be found from [The TCP/IP Guide](http://www.tcpipguide.com/free/t_DNSMessageProcessingandGeneralMessageFormat.htm).

 * The client/server information exchange in DNS is facilitated using query/response messaging.
 Both queries and responses have the same general format, containing up to five individual sections carrying information.